hero

 If orthologer is run via docker, then BUSCO is already available in the docker image.

-For more information on BUSCO click here.
+For more information on BUSCO click here (opens new window).

 OrthoDB taxids are referred to below.
 They are identical to NCBI id's but with a version appended, e.g 9606_0.